Choosing Liposuction in Philadelphia: Who’s a Good Fit?

 During a follow-up visit soon after surgery, your drains and stitches will be removed.
-Swelling and bruising is common, but these are temporary side effects.
+Swelling and bruising are common, but these are temporary side effects.
 As the swelling subsides, you should see the results of your liposuction procedure; this may take up to 3-6 months.

-As long as your weight remains stable, your liposuction results should be long lasting.
+As long as your weight remains stable, your liposuction results should be long-lasting.
 Fat will not return to the treated area after surgery.
 However, liposuction does not remove all fat cells from the area, so it is possible to regain weight in the treated area.
 For optimum results, you must maintain a good diet and exercise regimen.

 Patients getting liposuction in the Main Line area should remember that the exact price of this fat-reduction procedure varies depending on several factors.
-Liposuction cost is impacted by factors like the amount of areas being reduced in volume, the amount of fatty tissue being removed, the overall time the procedure takes, and the type of anesthesia administered.
+Liposuction cost is impacted by factors like the number of areas being reduced in volume, the amount of fatty tissue being removed, the overall time the procedure takes, and the type of anesthesia administered.

 Answer: Yes, you can have liposuction without fat transfer.
 Fat transfer is an additional step where the fat that is harvested from liposuction is placed into a different area.
 If you do not want the fat replaced, it does not have to be and is thrown away.